EpiDiverse/wgbs/README.md

 **EpiDiverse/wgbs** is a bioinformatics analysis pipeline for aligning whole genome bisulfite sequencing data from non-model plant species.

-The workflow processes raw data from FastQ inputs ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [cutadapt](https://github.com/marcelm/cutadapt/)), aligns the reads ([erne-bs5](http://erne.sourceforge.net/) or [segemehl](https://www.bioinf.uni-leipzig.de/Software/segemehl/)), and performs extensive quality-control on the results using custom scripts and ([Picard MarkDuplicates](https://broadinstitute.github.io/picard/).
-Methylation calling and mbias correction is performed with ([Methyldackel](https://github.com/dpryan79/MethylDackel)).
+The workflow processes raw data from FastQ inputs ([FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [cutadapt](https://github.com/marcelm/cutadapt/)), aligns the reads ([erne-bs5](http://erne.sourceforge.net/) or [segemehl](https://www.bioinf.uni-leipzig.de/Software/segemehl/)), and performs extensive quality-control on the results using custom scripts and [Picard MarkDuplicates](https://broadinstitute.github.io/picard/).
+Methylation calling and mbias correction is performed with [Methyldackel](https://github.com/dpryan79/MethylDackel).

 See the [output documentation](https://github.com/EpiDiverse/wgbs/wiki/Pipeline-Output) for more details of the results.